What is VMware Encryption?

 The GDPR attempts to unify data protection laws in Europe and ensure that citizens’ rights and protections have a global impact.
 One area of concern for EU countries, among many, is the fact that U.S.-based cloud vendors can be subpoenaed by U.S. governments to provide access to specific information, even if it resides outside of the U.S. With this regulation, every organization will be forced to comply or face penalties, including damaging fines and even losing the opportunity to work within the EU.
 Specifically, the GDPR’s “right to be forgotten” rule provides individuals with specific rights to control the processing of their personal data and sets a new standard for protection of an individual’s personal data.
 Among the EU regulations is the rule that all customer and employee data must not be accessible to anyone outside of their home legal jurisdiction, except when given explicit consent on a per usage basis.

-VMware Cloud on AWS has been independently verified by Schellman & Company, LLC, to comply with the GDPR.
+VMware Cloud on AWS, as an example, has been independently verified by Schellman & Company, LLC, to comply with the GDPR.
 In the language of the GDPR, when providing services to its customers via the VMware Cloud on AWS service offering, VMware is acting as a “data processor.”
 VMware’s customers may perform customer-defined data processing activities in relation to their own data within the services and, in doing so, act as “data controllers.”
 Data controllers may only appoint data processors who provide sufficient guarantees to implement appropriate technical and organizational measures to ensure processing meets GDPR’s requirements.
 GDPR also requires resilient and recoverable architectures to prevent unavailability of data.
 To support this directive, key managers should implement HA services to ensure high availability.

 Encryption and key management can help meet GDPR’s privacy requirements, as well as citizens’ right of erasure (right to be forgotten).
 While the EU does not mandate that all organizations encrypt sensitive data, there is an exclusion for subject data breach notification and financial penalties for those organizations that use encryption and other security methods to protect the data.
 Thanks to VMware’s wide-ranging focus on security, implementing encryption and key management tools will help users meet requirements for GDPR.